dapingQ/blog/_posts/2018-06-25-dispersion.md

 # Modes of Rectangular Waveguides

 By using Marcatili model, assuming the refractive index of four corners are the same, $n_c$, *see.
 Marcatili, Bell Syst.
 Tech.
 J. 48, 2071 (1969)*, the rectangular waveguides can be calculated like two planar waveguides.
-Appromaxiation includes two simplifications,
+Approximation includes two simplifications,

 1. Ignore boundary conditions associated with hatched regions.
 2. Assume core-cladding index differences are small on all sides.